cvilsmeier/moni/README.md

     sample <machineId> <interval>
         Send resource usage (load/cpu/mem/disk) samples for machine.
-        Moni consults various files (/proc/loadavg, /proc/cpuinfo, etc.) and commands (/usr/bin/free, /usr/bin/df, etc.) to calculate resource usage.
+        Moni consults various files (/proc/loadavg, /proc/cpuinfo,
+        etc.) and commands (/usr/bin/free, /usr/bin/df, etc.) to calculate resource usage.
 Therefore it currently supports linux only.
 Moni will stay in background and keep sampling in specified interval.

+    text <machineId> <filename>
+        Send filename as text for machine.
+        Filename can contain arbitrary text, e.g. arbitrary command outputs.
+It's used for information only, no logic is associated with texts.
+Moni will send the file as text and then exit.
+If an error occurs, moni will print an error message.
+Otherwise moni will print nothing.
+        Max. filesize is 204800 bytes

     metrics
         List metrics.